in

 Pecan Wood Flooring (Popular Types & Buying Guide)

-In this pecan wood flooring guide we cover its appearance, why it’s a hardwood, how to identify if it’s engineered, cost and the different types of pecan floors.
+In this pecan wood flooring guide, we cover its appearance, why it’s hardwood, how to identify if it’s engineered, cost and the different types of pecan floors.

 One of the best home upgrades you could ever get is getting hardwood floors for your home.
-There are endless choices when it comes to the colors, dimensions, wood types and so on that it would seem impossible to settle on just one.
+There are endless choices when it comes to colors, dimensions, wood types, and so on, and it would seem impossible to settle on just one.
 But you can.

 Pecan wood flooring is one of the most beautiful hardwood flooring types you could ever go for.
-It brings great value for your money while at the same time, delivers aesthetics very few could ever rival.
-Here are a few of the pecan wood flooring characteristics you should get acquainted with.
+It brings great value for your money while, at the same time, delivering aesthetics very few could ever rival.
+Here are a few of the characteristics of pecan wood flooring you should get acquainted with.

 This is one of the most distinctive looks of pecan wood.
 Its grain appearance and design really stand out from the rest.
 It also has the tendency to look swirled and very organic and natural.

-Occasionally, you’ll be able to see some pecked streaks on its planks’ surfaces.
+Occasionally, you’ll be able to see some pecked streaks on the surfaces of its planks.
 If you opt for pecan wood planks that have lighter colors, the grain design tends to look more pronounced or accentuated.
-Darker colored planks, on the other hand, tend to have less pronounced-looking types of wood grain patterns on them.
+Darker-colored planks, on the other hand, tend to have less pronounced-looking types of wood grain patterns on them.

-Variety In Colors: Pecan wood’s natural color tends to range from light to medium browns.
-There will be certain instances wherein they will have underlying hints of red in the planks as well.
+Variety In Colors: Pecan wood’s natural color tends to range from light to medium brown.
+There will be certain instances wherein they will have underlying hints of red in the planks.

-Pecan hardwood planks are actually available in a lot of different shades or colors ranging from the pale whitewashed colors to a subtle whiskey brown to the really dark browns with red veins in them.
+Pecan hardwood planks are actually available in a lot of different shades or colors, ranging from pale whitewashed colors to subtle whiskey browns to really dark browns with red veins in them.

 If what you’re after is a look that’s kind of textured and weathered, showing signs of being worn in, natural face textures will work best for you.
 If you want something a little smoother and polished with little to no texture at all, the flat sanded planks might work better for you.